rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers.md

 # ]
 ```

-Mappers allows to convert tuples to the form, required by the domain.
+Mappers allow to convert tuples to the form, required by the domain.

 At first define the mapper for a relation.